Psychology 2310A 001 FW24

 Tutorial Attendance: Your attendance at, and participation in, course tutorials will constitute 8.5% of your final mark.
 Your grade will reflect attendance at the tutorials, your thoughtful contributions to the discussion, and the extent to which you pay respectful attention to the TA and the group discussion.
 Your own contributions should show critical thinking and that you have read, and thought about, the assigned readings for both the lecture and tutorial that week.

-These reaction/thought papers will be a maximum of 1 page in length (double spaced, 12- point font).
+These reaction/thought papers will be a maximum of 1 page in length (double spaced, 11- point Arial or 12-point Times New Roman font).
 For these assignments, you will choose from a selection of news articles, podcasts, TED Talks, TV shows, or movies that relate to some aspect of adult psychopathology covered in this course.
 Your assignment is to critically discuss how mental illness is being portrayed in the “real world”.

 Your assignment should contain: (1) a very brief summary of the article/report/podcast etc.; (2) critical discussion; (3) your personal reaction to the article/podcast/show etc. Your critical discussion should include such issues as: how the piece confirms, complements, or contradicts something presented in class/tutorial; how the article/podcast/show etc. does (or does not) contribute to our understanding of some aspect of psychological disorders; potential implications for mental health care; weaknesses of the article/podcast/show etc., such as scientific inaccuracy or bias.
 Your reaction to the article could include something that was surprising to you, something you learned, how it made you think differently about an issue, etc.

-The assignments must be in 12-point font (Times New Roman) with student name and number at the top of the page, and submitted on OWL.
+The assignments must be in 12-point Times New Roman font or 11-point font Arial with student name and number at the top of the page, and submitted on OWL.
 Grades will be based on the clarity and organization of your writing, the accuracy and depth of your understanding of the topic, and the demonstration of critical thinking skills.

 Policy on Missing Coursework